ut-proj/presentations/codebeam-america-2021/content/_index.md

 ... after Aleksander Lisiecki's blog post which covered sound generation in Erlang.

-I ported his code to LFE, and that same day, created the undertone project.
+I ported his code to LFE, and sufficiently re-inspired, proceeded to create the undertone project.

 ---